Language selection

 To continue helping the Canadian social sciences and humanities research community better understand data management and incorporate data management considerations into research practices, SSHRC’s Research Data Management Capacity Building Initiative will continue to fund at least 10 meritorious Connection Grants proposals per competition to support the research community’s development, adoption and dissemination of research data management standards, practices, tools and skills appropriate to their field.

-SSHRC, the Natural Sciences and Engineering Research Council and the Canadian Institutes of Health Research released the tri-agency research data management policy in June 2018.
-The policy builds on the Tri-Agency Statement of Principles on Digital Data Management (spring 2016).
-The statement outlines the granting agencies’ expectations about research data management, and the roles and responsibilities of researchers, research communities, institutions and the granting agencies.
+SSHRC, the Natural Sciences and Engineering Research Council and the Canadian Institutes of Health Research released the Tri-Agency Research Data Management Policy in 2021.
+The policy builds on the Tri-Agency Statement of Principles on Digital Data Management (spring 2016), which outlines the granting agencies’ expectations about research data management, and the roles and responsibilities of researchers, research communities, institutions and the granting agencies.

 Application process